Alfresco/acs-deployment/docs/use-cases/acs-deployment-with-email-enabled.md

 It is recommended to enable TLS while configuring SMTP(s) and IMAP(s) configuration.
 If TLS is enabled for inbound email, then the helm chart expects the TLS certificate as a Secret before installing the chart.
 This secret name is passed on as a parameter with helm chart installation to be used for inbound email with TLS and repository will create keystore and truststore accordingly from the provided SSL certificates.

-For example, if your ACS email domain is `smtps-myacs.example.com` and your SSL certificates (self signed or signed) are as below:
+For example, if your ACS email server name is `smtps-myacs.example.com` and your SSL certificates (self signed or signed) are as below:
 ```
 cert.pem
 fullchain.pem
 privkey.pem
 ```

-Then, the command to create a kubernetes secret in the namespace where ACS will be installed is:
+then, the command to create a kubernetes secret in the namespace where ACS will be installed would be:
 ```
 kubectl create secret tls your-cert-secret --key privkey.pem --cert fullchain.pem --namespace=$DESIREDNAMESPACE
 ```